JumesP/FishingGame/Plans.md

 There are multiple treasures, each contain their own items. <br>
 Treasures can be found in different rarities, each containing different items. <br>

+Examine a Treasure Chest or Trash bag to see which of these it contains. <br>

 Types of treasures include: <br>
 - Common Treasure Chest
 - Uncommon Treasure Chest